 Treatment for ARFID and Addiction

 Fortunately, recovery from both eating disorders and addiction to drugs or alcohol is possible!
-Both of these conditions do, however, require highly-specialized, long-term treatment facilitated by medical and mental health professionals.
+Both of these conditions do, however, require highly specialized, long-term treatment facilitated by medical and mental health professionals.
 An approach that addresses all aspects of a person’s emotional and physical well-being is most effective, as failure to address a mental health disorder in conjunction with substance abuse will likely lead to a relapse involving either condition.

-If you are a loved one is struggling with substance abuse and an eating disorder, please reach out to us.
+If you are a loved one who is struggling with substance abuse and an eating disorder, please reach out to us.
 Recovery in Tune specializes in the treatment of co-occurring conditions such as these.
 We offer personalized, comprehensive programs, in both outpatient and partial hospitalization formats, designed to provide clients with the tools and support they need to recover fully from both mental illness and addiction.

 You don’t have to suffer alone any longer—contact us today to discuss treatment options!
 Discover how we help people get on the road to recovery and foster the fulfilling lives they deserve!